 Java is one of the most widely known programming languages in the world.
 If you learn how to code in Java, you will have access to a wide range of opportunities.
 Professionals who know how to learn Java and apply it to a range of development environments are in-demand.
 If you want to learn Java, this article is for you.

 Java is a versatile and widely supported programming language used for everything from software development to mobile application development.
 In fact, as of 2019, 88 percent of the market share of smartphones was held by Android, and Android is written using Java.
 Learning to code in Java can mean job security and earning a high, competitive salary.

 So, how do you learn to code in Java?
-That’s the question we will tackle in this article.
-We will break down our top tips for how you can start your Java journey.
+In this article, we will break down our top tips for how you can start your Java journey.
 We will also give you a list of actionable recommendations on topics you can explore.
 By the end of reading this article, you’ll have a clear roadmap to guide you through learning Java.

 Why Learn Java?

-Java is considered a relatively easy language to learn for beginners.
+Why learn Java compared to other programming languages?
+Well, Java is considered a relatively easy language to learn for beginners if you invest the right amount of time and effort.
 This is because Java has simple syntax.
-If you invest the right amount of time and effort.
 Whether you are completely new to programming or you already know a thing or two, Java can be a great place to start.

 There is no shortage of resources online to help you learn Java.
 There are many communities online dedicated to Java development, making it incredibly easy to find quality help if you get stuck along your journey.
 In addition to communities, you’ll encounter comprehensive guides and tutorials that can help you master the fundamentals and debug errors.